 The Devils Golf Course is another short stop on the drive between Badwater and Furnace Creek.
-The Devils Golf Course itself is made up of large salt formations that jut out of the barren landscape for as far as the eye can see.
+The Devils Golf Course is made up of large salt formations that jut out of the barren landscape for as far as the eye can see.
 You can park your car and walk out among the rocks, and here is all the information.

 - Time needed: 20 min